 Firstly, it is important to note that happiness and complaining do not exclude each other logically.
-One can be fairly satisfied with life-as-a-whole, but still be aware of serious deficits.
-In fact both stem from a reflection on life.
+One can be satisfied with life-as-a-whole, but still be aware of serious deficits.
+In fact, both stem from a reflection on life.

-Secondly, worrying may to some extent contribute to happiness in the long run.
+Secondly, worrying may contribute to happiness in the end.
 Only through realistic acknowledgement of smart and danger can we cope effectively with the problems of life.

-4.2 Differences in happiness
+§ 3.2 Differences in happiness

 Though most people enjoy their life, not everybody is equally happy.
 There are sizable differences between individual citizens within countries, as well as disparities in average happiness between countries.
-See scheme 2.
+See exhibit 3.